haneef5244/warehouse/README.md

 # warehouse
-A sample of requests for the endpoints is provided in the warehouse folder (how to get token for user and admin, request for endpoints, etc)
+A sample of requests for the endpoints is provided in the warehouse folder (how to get token for user and admin, request for endpoints, etc) in Mynic.postman_collection.json file (to be imported in postman)

 H2 password is : password